nsarno/nsarno.github.io/_posts/2015-01-20-find-source-code-location.md

 => ["/private/tmp/cat.rb", 4]
 ```

-And it tells us the `#meow` method is at the line 4 of the file `/private/tmp/cat.rb`
+And it tells us the `#meow` method is defined at line 4 of the file `/private/tmp/cat.rb`

 You can find documentation about `:source_location` [here](http://ruby-doc.org/core-1.9.3/
 Method.html#method-i-source_location).